RidhamRupavatiya/Ecommerce-Project/README.md

 ```bash
 npm run dev
 ```

-Admin Panel
-The admin panel is accessible at /admin after logging in with an admin account.
-Admin functionalities include:

-1. Manage Products: Add, edit, delete products.
-2. Manage Orders: View and update order statuses.
-3. Manage Users: View and manage user information.

 This `README.md` file provides a comprehensive overview of your project, including setup instructions, configuration details, and usage guidelines.
 Feel free to modify it to better suit your project's specific needs.